Jimike110/alx_html_css/README.md

 # ALX HTML and CSS Projects

 Welcome to the ALX HTML and CSS Projects repository!
-This repository contains a collection of projects completed during the ALX Introduction to Software Engineering program.
-These projects focus on web development, HTML, CSS, and related technologies.
+This repository contains a collection of HTML and CSS projects completed as part of the ALX Introduction to Software Engineering program.
+Each directory in this repository represents a different project, focusing on various aspects of web development, including basic and advanced HTML, CSS styling, and the use of CSS Flexbox.

 As an 18-year-old Nigerian male with a passion for technology and a strong belief in the power of education and community, I have embarked on this journey to master frontend development, CSS, Flexbox, and more.
 My goal is to become a change agent in the tech industry in Africa, building innovative and thought-provoking web applications and products.

-This repository contains a collection of HTML and CSS projects completed as part of the ALX Introduction to Software Engineering program.
-Each directory in this repository represents a different project, focusing on various aspects of web development, including basic and advanced HTML, CSS styling, and the use of CSS Flexbox.

 ## Table of Contents